 How much can I borrow with 1 year's accounts?

-Your level of borrowing will not be determined by the duration of your accounts period, but more by what the lenders feel is your verifiable income, whether you are self-employed or in full-time employment.
-Once this has been ascertained, lenders will typically lend between 3.5 to 5 times your annual income.
-As a self-employed person with one year’s accounts, lenders will be looking for a deposit of at least 10% of the property value, and a clean credit history from the last six years.
+Once this has been established, lenders will typically lend between 3.5 to 5 times your annual income.
+A lender will typically be looking for a deposit of at least 10% of the property value.
+They will also expect a clean credit history from the last six years.

 What if I want to borrow more than would generally be offered?

-Borrowing more than the usual multiples of annual income might be possible, in certain circumstances.
-If you have an especially high income, or you can show your ability to repay, then it can be possible to increase the amount you can borrow.
+Borrowing more than the usual multiples of annual income might be possible in certain circumstances.
+If you have an especially high income and can prove your repayment abilities, then it’s possible to increase borrowing.

-Another way for the borrowing limit to be increased is to show a significant improvement in your business income.
-If you are quite far into your second year of trading and having a much better year than previously, then it could be possible to use your current figures, even before they have been submitted to HMRC, to make a case to boost your borrowing.
+Another way to increase your borrowing is to show a significant improvement in your business income.
+An example of this is if you’re into your second year of trading and are having a much better year than previously.
+You could then use your current figures, before they have been submitted to HMRC, to make a case to boost your borrowing.

-For instance, if your previous year’s income was £30,000 and you have already hit that sum after only 9 months of the current year, then you might be able to use projected figures provided by a qualified accountant as proof of a larger income for the lender to use in calculating how much to lend.
-This could make the difference between being able to borrow £150,000 (five times £30,000) or £200,000 (5x £40,000), but much will depend on an individual lender’s underwriting policies.
+For instance, your previous year’s income was £30,000 but you have already hit that sum after only 9 months of the current year.
+You would then be able to use projected figures, provided by an accountant, as proof of a larger income.
+This could make the difference between being able to borrow £150,000 (five times £30,000) or £200,000 (5x £40,000).
+But remember, much will depend on an individual lender’s underwriting policies.

 Frequently asked questions...